reyesGeorge/Tarantula/README.md

 - The project took me 2 days to complete.
 I spent most of my time learning about docker compose and the networking aspect of containers as well as the rotating proxies/user agents people add to their spiders.

-> Below I have outlined the steps I took as I completed the assessment
+> Below I have outlined the steps I took as I completed the project

 ## Docker